 Redshift provides columnar data storage.
 With Columnar data storage, all values for a particular column are stored contiguously on the disk in sequential blocks.

 As similar data is stored sequentially, Redshift compresses the data rather efficiently.
 Compression of data further reduces the amount of I/O required for queries.

 Redshift is implemented using a Massively parallel processing architecture

 Amazon Redshift has a Massively Parallel Processing Architecture.
 MPP enables Redshift to distribute and parallelize queries across multiple nodes.
 Apart from queries, the MPP architecture also enables parallel operations for data loads, backups and restores.

-Redshift architecture is inherently parallel; there is no additional tuning or overheads for distribution of loads for the end users.
+Redshift architecture is inherently parallel; there is no additional tuning or overheads for the distribution of loads for the end-users.

 Amazon provides various security features for Redshift just like all other AWS services.
 Access Control can be maintained at the account level using IAM roles.
-For data base level access control, you can define Redshift database groups and users and restrict access to specific database and tables.
+For database level access control, you can define Redshift database groups and users and restrict access to specific databases and tables.

 Redshift can be launched in Amazon VPC.
 You can define VPC security groups to restrict inbound access to your clusters.